m

 Only Yggdrasil+ offers the flexibility and assurance of a truly modular architecture, both hardware and firmware.
 Literally every board—from input to output—is easily replaceable, with its uniquely reconfigurable chassis provides for future expandability.
 This unique upgradability gives you great performance now, and assurance for tomorrow.

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of Yggdrasil—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us.
-Our transformers are also made in California.
-All of this comes together in our Valencia, California facility, where each Yggdrasil is assembled, tested, burned in for 3 days, and then listen-tested again.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Yggdrasil—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our San Antonio facility.

 All Yggdrasil+